Bukovica massacre: Muslim militia in Sandžak

 At the end of April 1941 and into the beginning of May, Croatian Ustaše forces captured Sandžak.
 Political representatives of the Muslim population requested that the territory of Sandžak should be annexed by the Independent State of Croatia.
 Thus the Sandžak Muslim militia was established in all regions of Sandžak, including Pljevlja.
 After withdrawal of the Ustaše from Sandžak in September 1941, the region came under control of Italian forces as part of Italian governorate of Montenegro.
 In April 1942, Italians established a battalion of Muslim militia in Metaljka, near Čajniče, composed of about 500 Muslims from villages near Pljevlja and Čajniče.
 Soon after, a command post of Muslim militia was established in Bukovica, near Pljevlja.
 It was commanded by Latif Moćević, the president of Bukovica municipality.
 From the end of May 1942, his units attacked and killed local Serbs.

-In December 1942, around 3,000 Muslims attacked the Serbian village of Buđevo and several surrounding villages near Sjenica, burning down Serb houses and murdering Serb citizens.
+In December 1942, around 3,000 Muslims attacked the Serbian village of Buđevo and several surrounding villages near Sjenica, burning down Serb houses and murdering Serb civilians.
 According to Chetnik sources, Muslims were preparing to expel Serbs who lived on the right bank of Lim, Pljevlja, Čajniče, and Foča.